Find out how The Advocator Group’s leadership team utilized PI’s Design solution to create and execute a winning talent strategy.

 They started with the PI Strategy Assessment™, a validated survey tool that captures a senior leadership team’s perceptions, agreement, and confidence in their business strategy.
 The tool documents an organization’s business strategy and expresses it in data-driven terms so everyone is clear on how to execute.

 All members of TAG’s leadership team took the short assessment, providing input about which strategic objectives to pursue and how confident they felt in their ability to achieve each priority.
-Once the results were in, the leadership team met with their PI consultant for an Execute Strategy with Confidence workshop to align on strategy and map the leadership team’s behavioral competencies against that strategy.
+Once the results were in, the leadership team met with their PI consultant for an Execute Strategy with Confidence execute session to align on strategy and map the leadership team’s behavioral competencies against that strategy.

 “Taking the PI Strategy Assessment sort of opened Pandora’s box for us,” recalled Sannito.
 “It helped us to identify some gaps in our strategy, and also to point out things that we believe existed but weren’t certain.”
 Through the Strategy Assessment and Execute Strategy with Confidence workshop TAG discovered differences of opinion on the team, which, given their business model, was not a surprise.